Table of Contents

 What is a Brush Pen?

 The kind of pen you typically use for writing is usually a ballpoint, felt nib, or bullet tip pen.
 All of these create a line that is pretty much uniform in thickness.
 So no matter how much pressure you apply to the pen, you can’t get much of a variety of line thicknesses in your strokes.
 A brush pen, on the other hand, is designed with line variation in mind.
-The tips of these pens are usually flexible nylon or synthetic bristles like a paintbrush.
+The brush tips of these pens are usually flexible nylon or synthetic bristles like a paintbrush.
 With this brush tip, you can get a huge range of line thicknesses depending on how much pressure you apply.

 Hand Lettering Pens for Beginners